-Rheumatoid arthritis occurs in all ethnic groups, climates and altitudes.
-In New Zealand it affects about 1–2% of the population.
-It is three times more common in women than it is in men.
+Rheumatoid arthritis is the second most common form of arthritis after osteoarthritis.
+In New Zealand, rheumatoid arthritis affects 1–2% of the population.
+It is three times more common in women than men.

 Signs and symptoms

 Rheumatoid arthritis can develop gradually or very quickly.
 Signs and symptoms can vary greatly between individuals and can range from mild to very severe.

 The disease is characterised by periods of remission (absence of symptoms) and "flare-ups" (when symptoms cause problems).
 Sometimes there is an obvious cause for a flare-up (eg: physical or emotional stress, illness) but usually there is no obvious trigger.

 Fatigue can be one of the most difficult symptoms of rheumatoid arthritis for people to manage.